frederic-perez/AmE-dictionary/data/dictionary.md

 __get to the point__ _idiom_ To talk directly about the most important part or topic.
 __get under someone’s skin__ _idiom_
 __get wind__
-__get wise to (someone or something)__ _idiom_ To become fully aware or cognizant of someone or something, especially if he, she, or it is suspicious, illegal, or malicious in nature or intention.
+__get wise (to someone or something)__ _idiom_ :two: To find out, become aware of, more fully understand, and/or no longer be deceived (by something or someone).
+To become fully aware or cognizant of someone or something, especially if he, she, or it is suspicious, illegal, or malicious in nature or intention. _I’ve been taking small supplies from the office for a long time, but I think the boss is getting wise._
 __get worked up about (something)__ _idiom_ To enter a state of mental or emotional agitation because of something. _You’re getting worked up about nothing—I’m sure the doctor will tell you it’s nothing._
 __get your act together__
 __get your ducks in a row__ _idiom_ :two: To be well organized. _And then on top of it, I have to get my ducks in a row.._